DreamHack Austin 2017: Counter Strike: Global Offensive

 Dubbed "DreamHack Astro Open 2017", the Counter Strike: Global Offensive tournament held at DreamHack Austin featured eight teams and spanned the entire weekend.
 Six "Group Stage" matches were held on Friday, four playoffs on Saturday, and the semifinals and grand final were held on Sunday.
 Teams such as Cloud9, Immortals and Team Liquid played on their home turf during this event.
 G2 Esports had just overhauled their roster with former Team EnVyUs members earlier in the year, and sports news website FanSided noted that Gambit Esports had performed well during cs_summit this same month.

 The Immortals, led by Lincoln "fnx" Lau, defeated the team Heroic during the semifinals, taking 10 straight rounds in the first half of their second game.
 The two teams traded rounds at the start of the third game, but the Immortals eventually made a 16–13 win and went into the grand finals.
 The second match of the tournament was between Gambit and G2.
 Three overtime sets were needed before G2 was able to make a 25–22 win in their first game.
 G2 had a 10–3 lead at one point in their second game, but Gambit made a comeback and eventually won the second game 16–12, forcing a third game, which Gambit managed to win as well with a 16–14 lead.

 The Immortals and Gambit faced off in the grand finals, playing their first game on the map "Train".
 The Immortals rushed into a 3–0 lead early on, but eventually lost the first game 16–12 after Gambit won five rounds in a row.
 The second game was held on "Inferno" and Gambit gained a 9–1 lead in the first half.
 Though Gambit eventually reached a 14–7 lead in the second half, the Immortals managed to close the gap by winning another five rounds in a row: Gambit won the second round 16–12.
 At the end of the game, two Gambit members – Dosia and Mou – each had accumulated 46 kills, and four of the five team members had delivered over 74 damage per round (ADR), while only two Immortals members had over 70 ADR.

-Competitors raised complains about the noise at the event.
+Competitors raised complaints about the noise at the event.
 All players were required to use Astro headphones during the tournament, but these failed to properly dampen outside noise during gameplay.
 G2 member Shox raised the issue during a post match interview.